-Miden Moderal Part: Appeals
+Part: Appeals

-Yukon Workers' Compensation Health and Safety Board Board Approval: MA - Effective Date: July 1, 2008
+Board Approval: Original signed by chair Effective Date: January 1, 2014

 Number: AP-03 Last Revised:

-Board Order: Review Date: EVOKE
+Board Order: Review Date:

-NEW EVIDENCE AT REVIEWS & APPEALS
+NEW EVIDENCE AT REVIEWS AND APPEALS

 GENERAL INFORMATION

 The Workers' Compensation Act S.Y.
 2008 (the "Act") allows a worker, a dependent of a deceased worker or an employer to request a review of a decision concerning a claim for compensation to a hearing officer, and, if still unsatisfied with the decision to appeal it to the Workers' Compensation Appeal Tribunal (Tribunal).